Retailers and wholesalers must have a licence to sell tobacco and non-tobacco smoking products in NSW.

 Call the Tobacco Information Line on 1800 357 412 if you have questions about the licensing scheme or if you need assistance with the application process.

-The tobacco licensing scheme will:
+The tobacco licensing scheme: